phetsims/models-of-the-hydrogen-atom/doc/model.md

 ## Transition Wavelengths

-The supported transition wavelengths are shown in the "Transitions" dialog, opened by checking the "Transitions" checkbox.
+Transition wavelengths are shown in the "Transitions" dialog, opened by checking the "Transitions" checkbox.

 ## Simplifications

-TODO: Orbits are distorted

-TODO: electron energy levels are distorted

-TODO: wavelengths are integer values
+Wavelengths are limited to integer values, in nm.

+Electron orbits are necessarily distorted.
+The 6 orbit radii used are `[ 15, 44, 81, 124, 174, 233 ]`.

+The x-axis (nm) of the Spectrometer is necessarily distorted.
+The UV and IR spectrums are compressed so that we can fit the data in the horizontal space available.

+Spacing of electron energy levels is necessarily distorted in the "Electron Energy Levels" accordion box, so that we can fit the diagrams in the vertical space available.